pinobatch/pently/docs/bytecode.md

 octave, with the `-` denoting negative and the `<` working around ca65's lack of support for signed bytes.

-The grace command shortens the next two rows to one row's length.
+The `GRACE` command shortens the next two rows to one row's length.
 The next byte specifies the length in frames of the first note in the pair.
-Like the `EDx` command in MOD/XM or the `SDx` command in S3M/IT, it's designed for making an [acciaccatura] (grace note) or a set of triplets (3 notes in the time of 4).
-For example, to play a short C note for 4 frames followed by a B flat that is as long as a quarter note minus 4 frames, do `GRACE,4,N_CH,N_BB|D_Q4`.
+Like the `EDx` command in MOD/XM, `SDx` in S3M/IT, or `G0x` in FamiTracker, it's designed for making an [acciaccatura] (grace note) or a set of triplets (3 notes in the time of 4).
+For example, to play a short C note for 4 frames followed by a B flat that is as long as a quarter note minus 4 frames, do this:
+`GRACE,4,N_CH,N_BB|D_Q4`.

 The bend command controls pitch bend, also called portamento or pitch slide.
 In `BEND,$xy`, `x` chooses the rate scale, and `y` chooses